dbordak/powerline/README.md

-English is not my first language, so feel free to correct me of any mistake.

 powerline
 =========

-This version is forked from [milkypostman's one](https://github.com/milkypostman/powerline), and provide better support for Evil.
+This version is forked from [Dewdrops's](https://github.com/Dewdrops/powerline) fork of [milkypostman's powerline](https://github.com/milkypostman/powerline).
+It includes the changes in [unic0rn's fork](https://github.com/unic0rn/powerline) to better handle running in a terminal emulator.

 ## Features